Call to speak to your personal Travel Consultant 01483 345 701

 Festivals & Events

-The Sorrento Music Festival and Sorrento Classica are programmes that take place throughout the summer months.
+The Sorrento Music Festival and Sorrento Classica have a variety of concerts throughout the summer and an opera festival, which starts in April.